poojagarva28/rtk-query/README.md

 RTK Query from Redux Toolkit <br/>
-JSON Server for the APIs as backend
+JSON Server for APIs as backend